-- Headline Sales Managers Index remains at a high level
+- Headline Sales Managers Index (SMI) reflects strong level of growth

 Sales Managers' Index (SMI)